 Block Storage

-• cinder-api accepts API requests and routes them to cinder-volume for action.
+accepts API requests and routes them to cinder-volume for action.cinder-volume

-• cinder-volume acts upon the requests by reading or writing to the Cinder database to maintain state, interacting with other processes (like cinder-scheduler) through a message queue and directly upon block storage providing hardware or software.
+) through a message queue and directly upon block storage providing hardware or software.
 It can interact with a variety of storage providers through a driver architecture.
-Currently, there are drivers for IBM, SolidFire, NetApp, Nexenta, Zadara, linux iSCSI and other storage providers.
+Currently, there are drivers for IBM, SolidFire, NetApp, Nexenta, Zadara, linux iSCSI and other storage providers.- Much like

 Like Quantum, Cinder will mainly interact with Nova, providing volumes for its instances.